-'A Close Personal Relationship' Under Pressure As Trump Hosts Macron
+'A Close Personal Relationship' Under Pressure As Trump Hosts France's Macron

 Trump and Macron even managed to make up for their first awkward encounter, exchanging a hug and sharing an extended, friendly handshake at the parade.

-"They are two men who disrupted their political systems and two men who understood that politics was not responding to those disaffected by globalization," said Jeff Lightfoot, a fellow at the Atlantic Council, a Washington D.C. think tank.
+"They are two men who disrupted their political systems and two men who understood that politics was not responding to those disaffected by globalization," said Jeff Lightfoot, a fellow at the Atlantic Council, a Washington, D.C., think tank.

 "I think there's a certain degree of mutual admiration there," Lightfoot said.

 Trump chose to honor Macron with the first state visit of the Trump administration.
-In addition to the pomp and pageantry of a state dinner, Trump will take Macron on a sightseeing trip to George Washington's Mt.
-Vernon estate in Virginia.
+In addition to the pomp and pageantry of a state dinner, Trump will take Macron on a sightseeing trip to George Washington's Mount Vernon estate in Virginia.

 The summit with the French president will give Trump an opportunity showcase his diplomatic chops and his role as a statesman.

-In some ways the stakes may be higher for Macron than Trump, because the French leader will need to show that his close relationship with Trump is producing some results, said Charles Kupchan, of the Council on Foreign Relations.
+In some ways, the stakes may be higher for Macron than Trump because the French leader will need to show that his close relationship with Trump is producing some results, said Charles Kupchan of the Council on Foreign Relations.

 "Trump is not popular on the other side of the Atlantic and people are going to ask him why he's bothering to spend time with American president, if he doesn't get anything to show for it," said Kupchan, who served as a director for European affairs on the National Security Council during the Obama and Clinton administrations.